-If the pH is less than or equal to 9,5 rinse the test piece by filling it or immersing it in fresh preconditioning water (5.4.1) at room temperature, at least five times, until no increase in free chlorine is detected in the preconditioning water.
-The total duration of rinsing shall not exceed one hour.
+If the pH is less than or equal to 9,5 rinse the test piece by filling it or immersing it in fresh preconditioning water (5.3.1) at room temperature in order to remove excess free chlorine.
+Carry out this rinsing operation, at least five times, continuing until the level of free chlorine detected in the rinse water reaches a constant value.
+The total duration of rinsing shall not exceed 1 h.